 This advanced procedure shortens the distance sperm must travel to reach the egg.
 So, the chances of pregnancy are enhanced.

-To get pregnant, the IUI process takes approximately two weeks.
+A pregnancy test is usually performed about two weeks after IUI, as this allows enough time for implantation and detection of the pregnancy hormone (hCG).
 It generally depends on how long it takes for the pregnancy hormone—human chorionic gonadotropin (hcg)—to build up in enough amounts so it can easily be detected in your blood or urine.

 Your doctor will guide you on whether to come in for a blood test or when to take an at-home pregnancy test.